trojanh/krakend-playground/README.md

 - `/token`: Signs a token
 - `/public`: Simple aggregation of two public API calls from Bitbucket and Github with some field selection.
 - `/splash`: Public endpoint aggregating data from the internal backend
+- `/health`: Public dummy endpoint used by the load balancer for checking the gateway instances

 ## Contribute!
 This repository is the place for everyone to start using KrakenD.
 Maybe we are too used to KrakenD, and we don't realize what would be good to include here for a starter.